uday-rana/intro2oop/docs/04_Encapsulation/6_input-and-output-operators.md

 A file object reads from a file under format control using the extraction operator in the same way as the standard input object (`cin`) reads using the extraction operator.

-Consider a file with a single record: `12 34 45 abc` The output from the following program is shown underneath:
+Consider a file with a single record: `12 34 45 abc` The output from the following program is shown below:

 ```cpp
 // Reading a File